 Drug Test – Flushing, NY

-Health Street provides drug and alcohol testing in Flushing, New York at 3 drug testing centers.
+Health Street provides drug and alcohol testing in Flushing, New York at our drug testing center.
 Whether you need drug and alcohol testing for your employees, yourself, or a family member, you can rest assured that Health Street drug testing services in Flushing, NY provides a safe and clean environment and accurate results.
 We’ll send a barcode authorization for the urine or hair drug test that you choose by text and email, along with a map to the clinic address.

 Register for urine or hair drug tests in Flushing, NY quickly and easily online.
 Drug testing panels include Department of Transportation (DOT) and non-DOT urine drug tests, breath alcohol tests, EtG alcohol tests, and hair drug testing.
 Test results are fast, reviewed by our Medical Review Officer (an MRO), and reported safely and securely online.
 You can also call (347) 934-2009 with any questions about our employment screening services.